project-stacker/project-stacker.github.io/docs/user_guide/template_substitution.md

 with `${FOO:default}` a default value will evaluate to their default if not specified on the command line.
 It is an error to specify a `${FOO}` style without a default; to make the default an empty string, use `${FOO:}`.

+You can also declare variable substitutions in a separate file which is then included in the build command as in this example:

+`stacker build --substitute-file <filename>`